jonlabelle/sublime-text-csharpier-plugin/README.md

 [CSharpier][csharpier] is an opinionated code formatter for C#.

 You can invoke the formatter manually from the command menu, "CSharpier: format file".
-You can also configure the plugin to run automatically on save by editing your user/project settings to include:
+You can also configure the plugin to run automatically on save by editing the package settings (Preferences/Package Settings/CSharpier):

     {
-        "csharpier.format_on_save": true,
+        "format_on_save": true,
     }

 Note that the command is only visible, and runs on save, when used on C# files.